 Scientists hope that EVATAR will help to explain more about reproductive physiology and disease, as well as in drug testing and development.
 Now they are making n a male version of the chip, ADATAR.

-One of the first organ to be on a chip was lungs.
+One of the first organs to be on a chip was the lungs.
 It is a clear, thumb drive-sized device with two channels: an air-filled upper channel lined with human alveolar epithelial cells, and a lower channel lined with blood vessel cells and a white blood cell-containing solution flowing through.
 To make a more close resemblance, the researchers also mimicked breathing motion by applying a vacuum to deform the hollow tubes lining the main channels.
-This one lung alveolus chip provided proof-of-principle for modeling normal organ-level physiology and disease, discovering new insights into the importance of physical forces, finding new therapeutic targets and even a new drug.
+This one lung alveolus chip provided proof-of-principle for modeling normal organ-level physiology and disease, discovering new insights into the importance of physical forces, finding new therapeutic targets, and even a new drug.

 5. Building Barriers

 A group of biomedical engineers has created a chip to study the brain and the blood-brain-barrier.
-Their main focus is on human neurovascular unit (NVU) because of its importance in the interactions between cortical neurons and the blood-brain barrier (BBB) that protects them, hence the term neurovascular unit.
+Their main focus is on the human neurovascular unit (NVU) because of its importance in the interactions between cortical neurons and the blood-brain barrier (BBB) that protects them, hence the term neurovascular unit.

 The NVU chip consists of a tiny cavity divided by a porous membrane separating one chamber, which represents the brain, from another chamber, which represents the surrounding vasculature.
 It contains cortical neurons, microvascular endothelial cells, astrocytes, and pericytes from humans.